-- Immediately advises parent / carer of banning letter issued to student. - Advises the bus operator if the banning letter has not been received by the parent / carer.
-If no parent / carer can be contacted, refer to school principal who will discuss the matter with the bus operator to determine the most appropriate action. - Note: In these circumstances, if it should be determined that a student poses an unacceptable risk to themselves or other bus users, the banning notice may proceed while the school continues attempts to contact parents / carers.
+- Immediately advises parent carer of banning letter issued to student. - Advises the bus operator if the banning letter has not been received by the parent/carer. - If no parent/carer can be contacted the school principal will discuss the matter with the bus operator to determine the most appropriate action.

+Note: In these circumstances, if it should be determined that a student poses an unacceptable risk to themselves or other bus users, the banning notice may proceed while the school continues attempts to contact parents carers.